c-matthews/racecar/README.md

 ##### More examples

-Some more detailed examples are given in detailed Jupyter notebooks below
+Some more detailed examples are given in the Jupyter notebooks below

 - <a href="https://github.com/c-matthews/racecar/blob/main/Examples/Gaussian_Data_Example.ipynb">Bayesian inference for the mean of Gaussian data</a>